-1) HIV Care Continuum Table
+1) FY 2019 HIV Care Continuum Table

-Based on either your HIV care continuum submitted with your Integrated HIV Prevention and Care Plan or on more recent data, please develop an HIV Care Continuum Table.
+Based on your HIV care continuum, develop an HIV Care Continuum Table that is either prevalence-based or diagnosed-based.
 The table is comprised of the stages of the HIV care continuum, baseline indicators for each stage, the desired target outcome to be achieved during the project period, and the RWHAP-funded service categories to help support achieving the desired outcome.
-The target outcome must be developed based on one of the seven common indicators for HHS funded HIV programs and services or one of the HAB Core Performance Measures that correspond to each stage of the HIV care continuum.
-You must express the baseline and target indicators as a numerator and denominator as well as a percentage.
+The target outcome must be developed based on one of the seven common indicators for HHS funded HIV programs and services or one of the HAB Core Performance Measures that corresponds to each stage of the HIV care continuum.
+You must express the baseline and target indicators as a numerator and denominator, as well as a percentage.
 List the service categories funded by the RWHAP Part A that will aid in achieving the desired target outcomes in the last column of the HIV Care Continuum Table.
 Submit as Attachment 7.

-2) HIV Care Continuum Narrative:
+2) HIV Care Continuum Narrative